Treeson

 Treeson is a fictional character created by Hong Kong illustrator, Bubi Au Yeung.
 A web comic, vinyl toy, and book have been made about Treeson.

-The Story of Treeson
+Story

 Treeson's birthday is on August 8, 2005.
 He is a kind creature who was brought up by the trees of a forest.
 Discovered by a boy named Ren, the two face their past through their friendship and adventures.

 Stories about Treeson are available in two languages: Mandarin Chinese and English.
 The writing language is extremely simple and children-oriented.
 Most of the pages are only accompanied with one line of text.
 There are currently five different stories about Treeson: Main story (Treeson & Ren), Broken heart story, Firefly story, Urban story, and Before and After.
 The stories can be read online.